llm-d-incubation/llm-d-infra/quickstarts/docs/getting-started-inferencing.md

 ### /v1/models endpoint

 The first path we can hit is `/v1/models`.
-This endpoint is only dependent on a vllm server being up and running in your inferecepool, so even if you are doing a wide case and only 1 decode or prefill instance is up, you should be able to get a response (this depends on configurations used by EPP as well).
-This is generally the safest request to make because the models per each quickstart path vary, but hit `/v1/models` does not depend on the model name.
+This endpoint is only dependent on a vllm server being up and running in your InferencePool, so even if you are following the wide expert-parallelism guide and only 1 decode or prefill instance is up, you should be able to get a response (this depends on configurations used by EPP as well).
+This is generally the safest request to make because while models per guide vary, the `/v1/models` is always available.

 1. Try curling the `/v1/models` endpoint: